fet584/fet584.github.io/optimizeList.md

+### index.html

+1.Comment the analytics link as I could not open Google Analytics page so that could not get the id.

+2.Put the link of the font style to the bottom.

+3.Add mediaquery(print)  to print.css

 ### Pizza.html

 1.Inline the style.css.

 2.Compress the bootstrap-grid.css to bootstrap.min.css

-3.Async the analytics.js
+3.Comment the analytics link as I could not open Google Analytics page so that could not get the id.

-### index.html
+### Main.js

-1.Make the analytics async.

-2.Put the link of the font style to the bottom.

-3.Minify the style.css

-4.Add mediaquery(print)  to print.css
+1.Stop the DFS.(line 504)

+2.Make every pizza has its own layer.(line 537)

+3.Minify.